Infantilization of adults with disabilities needs to stop

 The only case in which a conversation is acceptable to be conducted solely between two able people about a disabled person who is right there in the room is when said disabled person is an infant.

-Otherwise, even if the person is non-speaking and non-responsive, you continue to include them in matters involving them as much as you possibly can.
-To do otherwise is downright rude.
+Otherwise, even if the person is non-speaking and non-responsive, you continue to include them in matters involving them as much as possible.
+To do otherwise is downright rude and classic infantilizing.

 Disabled Person: I’ve decided to convert to Judaism.